codersparks-old/funtest/README.md

 Building
 --------

 Each project has its own POM and therefore MAVEN can be used to build the jars.
-To build all jars at once see TestHarnessBuild project below
+To build all jars at once run the relevant goal (e.g. mvn install) in the repository root directory.

 --------------------------------